frymanofer/ReactNative_WakeWordDetection/README.md

 ## Installation and Usage

-### npm install - package
+### Simply using npm install - package

 npm install react-native-wakeword

-New: see example_npm for an example using npm.
-Supporting Android only with npm install
+See example_npm for a specific example of using the code.

-Soon to be released and IOS supporting version.

 ### Demo Instructions